GiannisKat123/AILA-application/README.md

 >>   -v "${PWD}\backend\cached_reranker_models:/app/backend/cached_reranker_models" `
 >>   --name aila-app demoapp
 ```

+In this case make sure that the Frontend and Backend URLs are the same in the environmental variables file.
+For example: **'http://localhost:8080'**

 ## Usage
 For more information about the functionalities of the software in the backend and frontend components, you can visit the docs [here]()